angmr/Guess-the-Number/README.md

 ## Author Note

-Handcoded before AI existed—demonstrating that creativity in software engineering comes from human intuition about how users think and behave.
+Handcoded before AI existed, demonstrating that creativity in software engineering comes from human intuition about how users think and behave ;)

 ---